How to carry out checks on your business and customers, and what records you must keep to prevent money laundering.

-- when the customer isn’t physically present when you carry out identification checks
+- when the customer is not physically present when you carry out identification checks

-- when you enter into a business relationship with a ‘politically exposed person’ - typically, a politically exposed person is an overseas member of parliament, a head of state or government or a government minister (note that a UK politician isn’t a politically exposed person)
+- when you enter into a business relationship with a ‘politically exposed person’ - typically, a non UK or domestic member of parliament, head of state or government, or government minister and their family members and known close associates

 - any other situation where there’s a higher risk of money laundering

-The enhanced due diligence measures for customers who aren’t physically present and other higher risk situations are broadly the same and include:
+The enhanced due diligence measures for customers who are not physically present and other higher risk situations include: